-- 1. Engineering & Design: The post completion hydrotest was designed to be completed in one continuous test rather than multiple tests to avoid additional land acquisition and test head material costs. - 2.
+- Engineering & Design: The post completion hydrotest was designed to be completed in one continuous test rather than multiple tests to avoid additional land acquisition and test head material costs. - 2.
+Materials: Bulk ordered pipe provided volume pricing for the pipe, and pipe. - 3.
 Schedule Coordination: The Project Team was able to take advantage of resources from the Supply Line 30-18 Section 2 Project by planning the Supply Line 37-18-K Project to begin construction sequentially after Supply Line 30-18 Section 2 was completed.
-Construction down time and project costs were reduced by utilizing the same crew and sharing laydown yards. - 3.
-Land Use: Laydown yard was shared with the PSEP Supply Line 30-18 Section 2 Project. - 4.
+Construction down time and project costs were reduced by utilizing the same crew and sharing laydown yards. - 4.
+Land Use: Laydown yard was shared with the PSEP Supply Line 30-18 Section 2 Project. - 5.
 Future Maintenance: One of the factors driving the Supply Line 37-18-K Replacement Project was the need to replace the line in the future due to existing non-piggable pipeline features.
-The Project Team removed the existing non-piggable plug valves and installed new ball valves. - 5.
+The Project Team removed the existing non-piggable plug valves and installed new ball valves. - 6.
 Construction Execution: The Project was planned to be sequenced with other PSEP Projects within the area to reduce mobilization costs.